Visas & Immigration

 Frequently asked questions

-Only if you submit your application from outside the UK before 12:01am on 26 March 2026.
-Applications submitted before that time are processed under the existing rules and a valid CAS remains sufficient.
-If you miss that deadline, holding a CAS will not override the brake — your application will be refused.
-Seek legal advice immediately if your application is not yet submitted.
+Only if you submit your application before 12:01am on 26 March 2026.
+Applications submitted before that time are processed under the existing rules, regardless of how long they take to be decided.
+If you submit on or after 26 March, your application will be automatically refused even if you hold a valid CAS.
+Critically, that refusal will be recorded on your immigration record.
+Seek legal advice immediately if you have not yet applied.